 Teen Digital Media Camp June 15-19 Rising high school sophomores and older

-This camp is designed to teach campers who are interested in media production the basics of video production, TV studio production, and radio.
+This camp is designed to teach campers who are interested in digital media production the basics of game modeling and animation.
 They will gain hands-on experience in the Niswonger Digital Media Center.
 Lunch is included and they will visit the Center for Physical Activity each day

 Renaissance Science & Engineering Camp June 22-26 Ages 12 and up

 Participants build and launch their own hydro rocket, design roller coasters, and work with Robotics to explore the laws of physics and investigate the world of engineering.
 A special trip to the Powell Observatory to see the sun through telescopes is scheduled.
 They will take a field trip to visit Wonder Works in Pigeon Forge, TN.

 Art, Music, Drama Art, Music and Drama July 6-17 Two weeks ages 11 and up